Jonathan357611/Calc-V1/README.md

 # Calc V1 🧮

-This is RP2040 (Raspberry Pi Pico) driven calculator using mechanical switches based on the MX-format.
+This is RP2040 (Raspberry Pi Pico) driven calculator using mechanical switches based on the MX-format which doubles as an HID-numpad if wanted.

 This is my very first *real* physical and polished project and thus im very proud of it as a 14 year old :)

 ![alt text](./images/img1.jpg)